 Accommodation while living in Australia

-2. Hostels & GuesthousesGenerally these are temporary accommodation arrangements and are available from AU $25.00 per day to AU $400.00 per week.
-Prices will depend on shared facilities, meals provided, shared rooms, etc.
+Temporary accommodation arrangements are available from AUD$25 per day to AUD$400 per week.
+Prices depend on room capacity, facilities, meals, etc.

 Bringing Your Family

 Childcare services and centres are available throughout Melbourne although the waiting lists may be long.
 It is advisable to contact childcare centres that are located within your area.

 Visit the website link below for more details about childcare centres, kindergartens, early learning centres, nannies, and babysitters: www.echildcare.com.au